ramitsurana/emr/README.md

 #### Hadoop Encryped Shuffle

+Data in-transit between nodes is encrypted.

+This process involves transferring data from node to node within the cluster, and if you want that data to be encrypted in-transit between nodes, then Hadoop encrypted shuffle has to be setup.
+Encrypted Shuffle capability allows encryption of the MapReduce shuffle using HTTPS.
+When you select the in-transit encryption checkbox in the EMR security configuration, Hadoop Encrypted Shuffle is automatically setup for you upon cluster launch.

 It allows encryption of the MapReduce shuffle using HTTPS and with optional client authentication(HTTPS with client certificates).
 It includes -

 * Hadoop configuration for shuffling between HTTP and HTTPS